jlp1701/utctf-2021/re/file_tetr/writeup.md

 8 --> "X" (Gray)
 ```

-We could reverse engineer the whole program, including `encode_run_len` and `decode` functions to compute the actual flag.
+We could reverse engineer the whole program, including `encode_frame_run_len` and `decode` functions to compute the actual flag.
 I could not find any good source which describes the v115 encoding so I just reversed the simpler run-length encoding in the files to recover the actual tetris frames and then stick them into the given [creation tool](https://harddrop.com/fumen/) manually.
 The script [](decode_tetr.py) implements the run-length reversing and prints all tetris frames to stdout.
 Luckily, there are only 9 frames so manual insertion is not a big deal.
 The page the encodes the tetris frames into v115 encoding which is the desired flag.